-- 50m and 25m pools
+- 25m indoor pools

 - Four waterslides

-- Change rooms
+- Change room facilities

-- Shaded barbeque and picnic areas
+- Grandstand, shaded barbeque and picnic areas

-- Family facilities like a creche
+- Family facilities, including a creche

 The building will carry the honorary name Margaret Kidson Leisure Centre.